mainmatter/mainmatter.com/src/cases/mvb.md

 <div class="case-study__section">
   <h3 class="case-study__heading">About MVB</h3>
   <div class="case-study__text">
-    <h3 class="h4">MVB (part of the Börsenverein Group) provides digital platforms and services for the marketing and distribution of books for publishing houses and bookstores in Germany and abroad.
-One of their core offerings is VLB-TIX which provides a database with detailed information on new titles of all 21.000 publishers in Germany.</h3><br>
+    <p class="h4">MVB (part of the Börsenverein Group) provides digital platforms and services for the marketing and distribution of books for publishing houses and bookstores in Germany and abroad.
+One of their core offerings is VLB-TIX which provides a database with detailed information on new titles of all 21.000 publishers in Germany.</p>
     <p>The platform improves the flow of information between publishing houses, booksellers, journalists, bloggers, and interested readers.</p>
   </div>
 </div>